Many hear about the stages of grief and loss. That is a myth.

 Depression- “Please leave me alone.
 I just feel too sad and tired to do anything.”

 Acceptance – ” I am prepared for what is coming, let’s discuss funeral arrangements”

 The problem with the grieving process is it does not go in a neat and steady line.
 You can go through so many feelings (stages) in a few moments.
 Your grief journey is a roller coaster ride in life.

 There are however universal feelings that you will experience in the grief process.

 Pain and suffering begin to replace shock.
-This comes at a time, when everyone has gone back to their lives.
+This comes at a time, when everyone has gone back to his or her lives.
 Overwhelming and excruciating pain sets in.
-You may feel sadness. loss, agitated, restless, guilt and anxiety.
-Some may feel anger, but, anger is not a universal feeling in the grief process.
+You may feel sadness, loss, agitated, restless, guilt and anxiety.
+Some may feel anger, but anger is not a universal feeling in the grief process.

 “They say time heals all wounds, but that presumes the source of the grief is finite”